Weekly Devotions

 Learn by Heart

-The Catechism: The 6th Petition of the Lord’s Prayer
+The Catechism: The Fifth and Sixth Petitions of the Lord’s Prayer

 The Sixth Petition